alexnbay/frosthaven-rule-book/index.md

 # Frosthaven Rule Book

+Hello Frosthaven Fiends!
-This is a lightweight, searchable, version of the Frosthaven Rule Book, inspired by [https://github.com/m-ender/gloomhaven-rules](https://github.com/m-ender/gloomhaven-rules).
+This is a lightweight, searchable, version of the Frosthaven Rule Book for your convenience.
+Any stickers will be added to this rulebook as they are uncovered, and will be linked below.

-**Since I do not want to spoil myself this will not contain any of the stickers until we unlock them.**
+Credit for original Markdown rulebook goes to [pikdonker](pikdonker/frosthaven-rule-book), who I forked this from.

 ### Stickers added:

-None
+*None*

 I've made a separate document that only lists the parts of the Rule Book that are marked as [new in Frosthaven.](./new-to-frosthaven.md)

-All text taken from the original Rule Book (as uploaded to [https://github.com/any2cards/worldhaven](https://github.com/any2cards/worldhaven)).
-Icons taken from [https://github.com/any2cards/worldhaven](https://github.com/any2cards/worldhaven).
-All mistakes are mine.
-[PR's](https://github.com/pikdonker/frosthaven-rule-book/pulls) welcome, **as long as they do not contain spoilers.**
+All text taken from the original Rule Book.

 © 2022 Cephalofair Games, LLC.
 All Rights Reserved.

----

 <p align="right"><strong><a href="#page_1">🔝</a>&nbsp; &nbsp;<a name="page_2">2</a></strong></p>